JuliaClimate/Notebooks/page/index.md

 \lead{Some Notes}

 - For repeated use it is suggested that you run the notebooks on a local computer rather than in the free cloud if possible.
 Not only will this probably be faster than on `mybinder` but it will also save funds that allow `mybinder` to provide these shared cloud services to the community without charge.
 - Memory limitations can occur but the resources provided by `mybinder` generally suffice to run the notebooks without excessive latency.
-For the `mybinder` case, notebooks have been downloaded into the `jl` folder to facilitate navigation within `Pluto`.
+For the `mybinder` case, notebooks have been downloaded into the `notebooks` subfolder to facilitate navigation within `Pluto`.
+- You can [use Pluto directly](https://github.com/fonsp/Pluto.jl/wiki/🔎-Basic-Commands-in-Pluto).
+You can also run our cloud computer configuration on your laptop or cluster from this [Docker image](https://hub.docker.com/repository/docker/gaelforget/notebooks), with `docker run -p 8888:8888 gaelforget/notebooks:latest`.

 \end{section}